 - Recycled Water: Recycled water is wastewater from the sewer systems that is reclaimed and purified through extensive treatment at water reclamation plants (WRPs).
 The water is treated to high quality standards so that it can be reused safely, and offsets the need to use more expensive and sometimes less available imported water.
 Some agencies and businesses use recycled water for non-potable purposes, such as for irrigation of parks, golf courses, and street medians, or for industrial purposes (known as "purple-pipe projects").
 WRD has successfully used recycled water for groundwater recharge since 1962.
 In semi-arid areas such as Southern California where groundwater and imported water are in short supply, recycled water has proven to be a safe and reliable additional resource to supplement the water supply.
-Recycled water is used at the spreading grounds and the seawater barrier injection wells.
-Although recycled water is high quality, relatively low cost, and a reliable supply all year long, the District may be limited by regulatory agencies in the amount it can use for replenishment at any given replenishment facility.
-Therefore, imported water is also used for recharge as needed, although the ultimate goal of WRD is to be independent from imported water for groundwater replenishment under its Water Independence Now (WIN) initiative. - Imported Water: River water originating in northern California (State Water Project and Los Angeles Aqueduct) and from western states (the Colorado River) is imported into Southern California through canals and aqueducts by the Metropolitan Water District of Southern California (MWD or Met) and the City of Los Angeles Department of Water and Power (LADWP).
+Recycled water is used at the spreading grounds and the seawater barrier injection wells and is high quality, relatively low cost, and a reliable supply all year long.
+As of 2020, the District has all applicable permits and treatment plants completed to plan on 100% recycled water for replenishment at the spreading grounds and seawater barrier wells.
+Imported water connections are kept current in case shortages of recycled water should occur. - Imported Water: River water originating in northern California (State Water Project and Los Angeles Aqueduct) and from western states (the Colorado River) is imported into Southern California through canals and aqueducts by the Metropolitan Water District of Southern California (MWD or Met) and the City of Los Angeles Department of Water and Power (LADWP).
 MWD sells this water as-is (untreated raw river water) or after it treats the water to potable standards to their member agencies for multiple uses, including municipal, industrial, and groundwater recharge.
-WRD uses raw imported water from the State Water Project at the spreading grounds (Colorado River water is currently not available to WRD due to potential invasive Quagga Mussel issues) and uses treated potable water for injection at the seawater barrier wells and the In-Lieu program.
+When needed, WRD purchases raw imported water from the State Water Project at the spreading grounds (Colorado River water is currently not available to WRD due to potential invasive Quagga Mussel issues) and uses treated potable water for injection at the seawater barrier wells and the In-Lieu program.
 Because of treatment and transportation costs, imported water is the most expensive type for groundwater replenishment.
 Prior to October 2011, MWD offered seasonally-available discounted water that could be purchased for replenishment.
 In turn for the discount, it was considered by MWD to be interruptible and they could stop deliveries at any time.
 But due to a lack of surplus supplies caused by drought and other factors, MWD has eliminated offering this type of discounted interruptible water.
 Instead, replenishment agencies such as WRD must now purchase what is known as "Tier 1" or "Tier 2" water from MWD member agencies for spreading and In-Lieu.
 This water is at a higher price and relies on available allocation from the member agency.
 But, this Tier 1 or Tier 2 water is supposed to be firm delivery (not interruptible), although during extreme droughts MWD can implement a water supply allocation to reduce sales of imported water.
 The seawater barrier injection water has been Tier 1 treated water for decades and has to date not been interrupted by MWD.